shplash/IPAID/README.md

 - TrollStore
 - etc

-to install/sign the exported IPA afterward.
+to install or sign the exported IPA afterward.

 <br>